andotherstuff/garland-protocol/garland-v0.1.md

 9. **Commit**: Publish a new commit event with the updated root, referencing the previous commit.

+**Local file optimization**: If the client has the original file locally, steps 2-3 can be skipped entirely.
+Re-encrypt the local block with the same file key and block index (producing identical ciphertext), then re-encode to generate the missing share.
+This avoids downloading k shares over the network and is significantly faster.

-Repair is expensive—it requires downloading k full shares (potentially hundreds of kilobytes each) and uploading at least one new share.
+Repair from remote shares is expensive: it requires downloading k full shares (potentially hundreds of kilobytes each) and uploading at least one new share.
 However, repair occurs only on failure, and early detection prevents cascading failures that could make blocks unrecoverable.

-### 13.4 Steward Authority Models
+### 12.4 Steward Authority

-The authority granted to a steward determines what operations it can perform autonomously versus what requires user intervention.

-**Full authority**: The steward holds the owner's nsec and can perform any operation—verification, repair, and even deletion or restructuring.
-This model is simple but provides no protection if the steward is compromised.

-**Repair-only authority**: The steward holds a delegated key or capability token that allows:
-- Reading commit events and decrypting manifests
-- Downloading shares for verification
-- Uploading new shares to servers
-- Publishing repair commits (new root with updated share locations)

-But does not allow:
-- Deleting shares from servers
-- Modifying directory structure
-- Garbage collection

-This limits damage from steward compromise to storage cost (uploading junk) rather than data loss.

-**Read-only authority**: The steward can only verify and report.
-It alerts the user to failures but cannot initiate repair.
-The user must manually authorize each repair operation.
-This provides maximum control at the cost of availability—if the user is unavailable when repair is needed, data may become unrecoverable.

-The appropriate model depends on the user's threat model, availability requirements, and operational capacity.
+Currently, a steward requires the full storage nsec to perform repairs.
+Both Blossom uploads (kind 24242 authorization) and commit events (kind 1097) require signatures from the storage keypair.
+There is no mechanism for delegated or restricted authority with current Nostr primitives.

+This means steward compromise is equivalent to full account compromise.
+Users must weigh the availability benefits of automated repair against the risk of key exposure.
+See Section 17.2 for discussion of potential protocol extensions enabling fine-grained delegation.

 ---

-## 14. Garbage Collection
+## 13. Garbage Collection

-### 14.1 The Accumulation Problem
+### 13.1 The Accumulation Problem

 Content-addressed immutable storage naturally accumulates data.
 Updating a file creates new blobs; the old blobs persist.
 The directory structure uses copy-on-write semantics, so modifying a deeply nested file creates new blobs for every ancestor directory up to the root.
 Without cleanup, storage consumption grows monotonically even if the logical dataset size remains constant.

 This design places garbage collection responsibility entirely with the client.
 The system does not automatically delete anything.
 Users must explicitly choose to delete obsolete data, accepting the tradeoff between storage costs and history preservation.

-### 14.2 Reference Tracking
+### 13.2 Reference Tracking

 The client maintains knowledge of which blobs are reachable from each commit.
 A blob is garbage if it's unreachable from any commit the user wishes to preserve.

 Computing reachability requires traversing the Merkle DAG from each preserved commit's root.
-For a given set of root hashes, reachable blobs are:
+The traversal must handle each blob type appropriately:

+**Directory blobs**: Extract `entries[i].hash` for each entry; these are content hashes of child inodes.
+Also collect the directory blob's own share IDs (from the parent's reference to it).

+**File inodes**: Extract `blocks[i].shares[j].id` for all shares of all blocks; these are the share hashes stored on servers.
+Also collect the inode blob's own share IDs.
+Note that the `blocks[i].hash` field is a plaintext integrity hash, not a server-stored blob.

+**Large file inodes**: Extract `block_index_chunks[i].shares[j].id` for all indirect block shares, then traverse each indirect block to collect the actual content share IDs within.

+**Indirect block chunks**: Extract `blocks[i].shares[j].id` for all content shares referenced by this chunk.

 ```
-reachable = {}
+reachable_shares = {}

+def traverse_from_commit(commit):
+    root_inode_shares = commit.root_inode.shares
-for root in preserved_roots:
+    for share in root_inode_shares:
-    traverse(root, reachable)
+        reachable_shares.add(share.id)
+    traverse_inode(fetch_and_decrypt(root_inode_shares))

-def traverse(hash, reachable):
+def traverse_inode(inode):
-    if hash in reachable:
-        return
-    reachable.add(hash)
+    if inode.type == "directory":
+        for entry in inode.entries:
+            for share in entry.shares:
+                reachable_shares.add(share.id)
+            child = fetch_and_decrypt(entry.shares)
+            traverse_inode(child)
+    elif inode.type == "file":
+        if inode.blocks:  # direct blocks
+            for block in inode.blocks:
+                for share in block.shares:
+                    reachable_shares.add(share.id)
+        if inode.block_index_chunks:  # large file indirect blocks
+            for chunk in inode.block_index_chunks:
+                for share in chunk.shares:
+                    reachable_shares.add(share.id)
-    blob = fetch_and_decrypt(hash)
+                indirect = fetch_and_decrypt(chunk.shares)
+                for block in indirect.blocks:
-    for child_hash in extract_references(blob):
+                    for share in block.shares:
-        traverse(child_hash, reachable)
+                        reachable_shares.add(share.id)
 ```

-Blobs not in the reachable set are candidates for deletion.
+Shares not in `reachable_shares` are candidates for deletion.
+This includes old file content, old inodes, and old directory blobs from previous versions.

-### 14.3 Deletion Strategies
+### 13.3 Deletion Strategies

 Several strategies for garbage collection exist, offering different tradeoffs: